-In vitro fertilisation treatment is when the follicles in the ovaries that develop in the body are monitored via an ultrasound, when the follicles are ready, an egg collection takes place and in the laboratory fertilisation (injecting the sperm of the patient’s partner) takes place.
-The embryos prepared in the laboratory are then transferred to the mother’s womb at the appropriate time.
+In vitro fertilization (IVF) is a treatment process that involves monitoring the follicles in the ovaries via ultrasound, collecting the eggs once the follicles are ready, and performing fertilization in the laboratory by injecting the sperm of the patient’s partner.
+The embryos prepared in the laboratory are then transferred to the uterus at the appropriate time.

 Couples looking to undergo IVF treatment will either have reasons concerning the female or the male-related infertility (50%):